 Björn Alpermann, Dr. phil, was born in 1972 and has been chair of ‘Contemporary Chinese Studies’ at the University of Würzburg since January 2013.

 Björn Alpermann is currently speaker of the Joint Research Center 'Worldmaking from a Global Perspective: A Dialogue with China' (Federal Ministry of Edcuation and Research (BMBF); 2020 – 2023) and principal investigator (PI), together with Prof. Dr. Elena Meyer-Clement (University of Copenhagen) of the sub-project ‘Social Worlds: China’s Cities as Spaces of Worldmaking’. (project homepage).
+In addition he is one of three PIs in the EU-funded project "Remote Ethnography of Xinjiang Uyghur Autonomous Region (Remote XUAR)" (2023-2025) (more information).
 From 2017 to 2018, Björn Alpermann was PI of the BMBF-funded project 'Facing a Grey Society: Social Institutions of Care for the Elderly in China'.
 From 2010 to 2016, he was coordinator of competence network ‘Governance in China’, also funded by the BMBF and head of the sub-project ‘Social Stratification and Political Culture in Contemporary Urban China’.
-Björn Alpermann has also been acting spokesperson for the entire collaborative project since October 1st 2021.

 Björn Alpermann studied Modern Chinese Studies, Economics and Political Science at the University of Cologne and Nankai University, Tianjin (PR China) from whence he graduated in 1999 with a degree in Regional Studies China.